LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 	(10975, 11000)
 	(10975, 11001)
 ```
-So, as expected, the sequential execution takes approximately twice as long to run on meshes that have self-intersections.
+So, as expected, the sequential execution takes approximately twice as long to run on meshes that have self-intersections with this new formulation.
 However, we can now run the algorithm in parallel.

 #### Comparing our algorithm in different execution spaces